 We tested the results using two examples: first, we track and reconstruct characteristic skin sliding around the eyes, and second, we reconstruct sliding motions of skin on the hand in synthetic hand gesture sequences.
 The second example also contains ground truth data of skin sliding and we use that to validate our method.
 The code is written in Matlab 2015b (MathWorks, Inc.) and C++ on a desktop with an Intel Core i7 processor and 64GB of RAM.
-See our supplementary video in our project webpage.
+See our supplementary video at https://youtu.be/TqO6eAtmqH8.